Skip to content

 Summary

-Turning on the ‘Hide Terminal in the notification area when minimized’ setting keeps your taskbar clean and lets Windows Terminal run quietly in the background, ready for when you need it.
+Turning on the ‘Hide Terminal in the notification area when minimized’ setting keeps your taskbar clean and allows Windows Terminal to run quietly in the background.
+This means the app is ready when you need it without cluttering your main view.
+Closing the application fully will still show its icon on the taskbar for quick access.

 You can change this setting anytime.
 Just go back to Settings whenever you want to switch it on or off.